Pippa Nixon: Television and film

 When Nixon left Manchester School of Theatre, she walked into two series of 24Seven for Granada Television playing Jax Duffy, and following its huge success in the UK, it sold to America and was aired on the Nickelodeon channel.
 She has also appeared in other major TV series such as Holby City, The Bill and Law and Order.
 In 2012, Nixon starred as the Lightmaster in John Carter (directed by Oscar-winning filmmaker Andrew Stanton).
 In July 2014, Nixon finished working on a film called Containment, and also played the leading role of Amy in that same year's film Panic (directed by Sean Spencer).
 On 13 October 2014, Nixon appeared as Daphne Young in the ITV series Grantchester.

-Nixon has played the role of DC Karen Willetts in the ITV drama, Unforgotten, since 2015, and Alice Gove in the TV series Cuffs.
+Nixon has played the role of DC Karen Willetts in the ITV drama Unforgotten since 2015, and Alice Gove in the TV series Cuffs.

-In February 2016, Nixon starred in the episode 'Saints and Sinners' in the long-running TV drama Midsomer Murders.
+In February 2016, Nixon starred in the episode “Saints and Sinners” in the long-running TV drama Midsomer Murders.

 In April 2016, Nixon starred in the Shakespeare Live event, which was screened on BBC 2 to celebrate Shakespeare 400.
 Here Nixon was reunited with her As You Like It co-star, Alex Waldmann and together they performed a scene from that famous play.

+In November 2017, Nixon portrayed Alice Taylor in the episode “Blade on the Feather” in the medical comedy-drama television series Doc Martin.